Lyndeborough, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 79.1 sqkm, of which 78.8 sqkm are land and 0.3 sqkm are water, comprising 0.38% of the town.
-The central and southern portions of town are drained by Stony Brook and Curtis Brook, southeast-flowing tributaries of the Souhegan River, while the northern part is drained by Cold Brook, an east-flowing tributary of the South Branch Piscataquog River.
+The central and southern portions of the town are drained by Stony Brook and Curtis Brook, southeast-flowing tributaries of the Souhegan River, while the northern part is drained by Cold Brook, an east-flowing tributary of the South Branch Piscataquog River.
 The entire town is part of the Merrimack River watershed.

 The highest point in Lyndeborough is just shy of 1800 ft above sea level, where the east ridge of North Pack Monadnock Mountain crosses the town's western border.
 Notable summits in town include Winn Mountain (1686 ft), Rose Mountain (1730 ft), and The Pinnacle (1703 ft).
 The town is crossed by New Hampshire Route 31, which leads northwest into Greenfield and southeast into Wilton.